xealits/xealits.github.io/projects/active_projects/cmake_codemodel_graphs/_posts/2025-09-28-clustering-cmake-graphs.md

 ```
 <object class="colem-8" type="image/svg+xml" data="/dir/files/cmake_graph/targetgraph-Debug_rocksdb_notests.svg">Browser doesn't support object tag for SVG</object>

-I also tried to make a graph of [Abseil](https://github.com/abseil/abseil-cpp).
+I also tried to make a graph of [Abseil](https://github.com/abseil/abseil-cpp) targets.
 It still looks too busy to be useful.
-Of course, using `--skip-names` filters it would turn out a bit more manageable.
+Of course, a bunch of `--skip-names` filters
+could carve out a manageable sub-graph.
-But I want to look at it a bit more,
+But I want to look at the full project a bit more,
-to try to figure out whether something can make the graph more readable,
+to try to figure out whether something could make the graph more readable,
-yet retaining all the precise info about the software.
+while retaining all the information.
+It would be a good milestone, to graph Abseil.

+Aside of that, the current plan is to make more of these graphs on practice,
+in order to understand what this tool should do.

+Then it's probably worth to rewrite it, and aim at making a VS Code extension.
+It may be worth to rewrite the tool as a library in Dart,
+to easily deploy it as CLI, GUI and Javascript.